PCT19: Federation of Infrastructure Scholars in the Humanities (FISH)

 About

-This working group supports critical engagement with human infrastructure studies, especially through literature, architecture and the arts through workshops, talks and writing retreats.
+This working group supports events that critically engage with human infrastructure studies, especially through literature, architecture and the arts through workshops, talks and writing retreats.

 Open to New People